'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - contribute to the online discussion forum

-- Complete an online quiz after each weekend
+- complete an online quiz after each weekend and after each pre-recorded lecture

-- practise at least 20 guided meditations of minimum 30 minutes each, either with a teacher or online, and submit a report (format to be supplied) on 5 of those of your choice
+- practise guided meditations of minimum 20 minutes each, either in person with a teacher or online, and submit a reflective report on 5 of those

 - record yourself teaching a guided meditation and receive peer feedback